IBM/universal-connectors/input-plugin/logstash-input-tcp-syslog/README.md

   * Guardium Data Protection: 11.3 and above
   * Guardium Insights: 3.2 and above

 This is a [Logstash](https://github.com/elastic/logstash) input plug-in for the universal connector that is featured in IBM Security Guardium.
 It enables Logstash to receive connections from TCP.
-The events are then sent over to a corresponding filter plug-in, which transforms these audit logs into a [Guardium record](https://github.com/IBM/universal-connectors/blob/main/common/src/main/java/com/ibm/guardium/universalconnector/commons/structures/Record.java)  instance (which is a standard structure made out of several parts).
+The events are then sent to a corresponding filter plug-in, which transforms these audit logs into a [Guardium record](https://github.com/IBM/universal-connectors/blob/main/common/src/main/java/com/ibm/guardium/universalconnector/commons/structures/Record.java)  instance, which is a standard structure made out of several parts.
 The information is then sent over to Guardium.
-Guardium records include the accessor (the person who tried to access the data), the session, data, and exceptions.
+Guardium records include an accessor (a person who tried to access the data), session, data, and exceptions.
 If there are no errors, the data contains details about the query "construct".
 The construct details the main action (verb) and collections (objects) involved.

 To learn more about logstash input plugin, see logstash documentation